webdevjeffus/drop-in-css/README.md

 In its Design Styles section, **drop-in.css** collects all the rules that specify the font and colors used throughout the site.
 By keeping these rules together, near the top of the file, **drop-in.css** makes it easy for developers to change the look and feel of their app by making minor changes to just a few CSS rules.

 #### Fonts
-**Drop-in.css** relies upon [Google Fonts](https://www.google.com/fonts) to serve its fonts.
-It uses only two fonts&mdash;a simple, highly legible font for general text, and a fancier display font for major headers, including the app title/logo.
+**Drop-in.css** relies upon [Google Fonts](https://www.google.com/fonts) to serve its fonts, which are imported by the second @import command in the [Import Commands](#import-commands) section, above. **Drop-in** uses only two fonts&mdash;a simple, highly legible font for general text, and a fancier display font for major headers, including the app title/logo.
 By default, **drop-in.css** uses Open Sans as its general text font, and Alegreya as its display font.
 These fonts are declared in the first two rules in the Design Styles section of **drop-in.css**, and nowhere else, so they are easy to replace.

 #### Colors
 By default, **drop-in.css** uses several shades of gray for background and font colors, and two highly-contrasting red shades for inactive and active links.
 This color scheme was chosen for maximum contrast and readability, but it may be a bit bold for some projects.
 If you want to use a different set of colors, change out the colors assigned in this section, following the comments for each color declaration&mdash;or just go to the [Themes for **drop-in.css**](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/themes.md) library and pick out an existing theme that strikes your fancy.